firebase/genkit/docs/plugins/firebase.md

 This section contains information specific to the `firebase` plugin and Cloud Firestore's vector search feature.
-See the [Retrieval-augmented generation](../rag.md) page for a general discussion on implementing RAG using Genkit.
+See the [Retrieval-augmented generation](../rag.md) page for a more detailed discussion on implementing RAG using Genkit.

 The `firebase` plugin provides a convenience function for defining Firestore